SITE MENU

 • Timberbush Tours offer a choice of small coach tours to the Scottish Highlands, Fife, Perthshire, Stirling, Loch Lomond and the Edinburgh area.
 Half day and one day excursions are available, plus longer tours of 2, 3 and 5 days.

-• Gray Line offers a wide selection of day coach trips, plus a few that are afternoons only.
-Book online via their web site or contact them at 81 Salamander Street, Edinburgh.
+• Gray Line offers a wide selection of day coach trips including Loch Ness, Outlander, Loch Lomond, St Andrews, Roslyn Chapel, Northumberland, etc. Book online via their web site or contact them at 81 Salamander Street, Edinburgh.
+Free pickup from your accommodation.
 Tel: 0131 555 5558.

-• Based in Edinburgh, Jackie Queally of Celtic Trails offers unique half day and whole day personalised tours from Edinburgh to sites of prehistoric, Celtic and medieval/Templar interest, including Rosslyn Chapel and other sacred sites.
-Templar Trails also available.
+• Based in Edinburgh, Jackie Queally of Celtic Trails / Earthwise offers unique half day and whole day personalised tours from Edinburgh to sites of prehistoric, Celtic and medieval/Templar interest, including Rosslyn Chapel and other sacred sites.

 Tours and excursions